Who We Are

 Mindful Tool & Neuroscience Training Workshops for students and adults

-Nonprofit/frontline staff Training to build resilience that sustainably addresses burnout, vicarious trauma and empathy fatigue
+Nonprofit/Frontline Staff Training to build resilience that sustainably addresses burnout, vicarious trauma and empathy fatigue

 Mindful, nonviolent communication training and coaching for select partner and foundation leaders

-Trauma-informed and neuroscience-backed training for select partner affiliates and diverse set of facilitators
+Trauma-informed and neuroscience-backed training for select partner affiliates and diverse set of facilitators.

-Sessions & Workshops are
+Sessions & Workshops are:

-Inclusive, trauma-informed & open to anyone.
+Inclusive, trauma-informed and open to anyone.

 Appropriate for people with any level of experience, including first-timers.